khalilmcherif/Bellabeat_CaseStudy/README.md

 str(hourly_step)
 str(weight_data)
 ```
-**3. Display the first few rows of the data frames, matrices, and vectors**

 We note from the first analysis that all four datasets have the ‘Id’ field in common which can be used to merge the datasets.